Used Vs New: Navigating the Price Vs Reliability Conundrum.

 Used car disadvantages

-• Unknown history—Evaluating the maintenance history of a used car when you don’t have access to all the information can be challenging, which may impact your ability to determine how well it has been taken care of or if it has been in any accidents.
+- Unknown history—Evaluating the maintenance history of a used car when you don’t have access to all the information can be challenging.
+This may impact your ability to determine how well it has been taken care of or if it has been in any accidents.

 The outlook is that used cars typically cause more problems than they are worth.
 It’s not only those cars up to 10 years old that may show mechanical issues; it can happen to a car at any age.